-Materiality Audit scope • For the purpose of our audit we used overall Group materiality of \$984,000, which represents approximately 5% of the Group's loss before income tax. • Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events. • We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the annual financial report as a whole.
-All audit procedures are performed by PwC Australia, consistent with the location of Group management and financial records.
-We tailored the scope of our audit taking into account the accounting processes and controls, and the industry in which the Group operates. • We chose Group loss before income tax because, in our view, it is the benchmark against which the performance of the Group is most commonly measured.
+Materiality Audit scope

-We utilised a 5% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.
+- For the purpose of our audit we used overall Group materiality of \$984,000, which represents approximately 5% of the Group's loss before income tax. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the annual financial report as a whole. - We chose Group loss before income tax because, in our view, it is the benchmark against which the performance of the Group is most commonly measured. - We utilised a 5% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.